In this article, you will learn everything you need to know about the Theat - hunting and Action Center product.

 This view displays a list of the commands sent from the HEIMDAL Dashboard to an endpoint or multiple endpoints.
 The grid provides the following details: Hostname, Commant Type, Command Description, Resolution, and Timestamp. - History (Audit logs)

-The risk score is calculated every 24 hours, while the risk score displayed on the Globe is displaying the maximum score met in a location.
+The risk score displayed on the Globe displays the maximum score met in a location.
 The left-side pane does not consider the IP Address localization.

 IMPORTANT